Within .NET, a wide range of technologies are encompassed, covering almost any type of application and development need we might encounter.

 Obsolete

-It was meant to replace WPF but did not succeed.
-It is currently out of use, and WPF is recommended.
+It was intended to replace WPF but didn’t quite succeed.
+It is currently deprecated, and WPF is recommended.

 Web Applications